avidvid/BethanysPieShopMVC6/README.md

-# BethanysPieShopMVC6

-Inlcudes All MVC6 and Razor and unit tests
+# MVC6 and Razor and Unit tests project